jshen1s1/2023-MS-Project-LT-with-NL/README.md

 ### Usage
 #### (0) Download the dataset:

-Download CIFAR through the <a href="https://www.cs.toronto.edu/~kriz/cifar.html" target="_blank">dataset companion site</a>, unzip it and locate it in a given directory.
+Download CIFAR through the <a href="https://www.cs.toronto.edu/~kriz/cifar.html" target="_blank">dataset companion site</a>, unzip it and locate it in 'data' directory.

 #### (1) Adjust parameters: